MobilityData/gbfs/gbfs.md

 The version of the GBFS specification to which a feed conforms is declared in the `version` field in all files.
 See [Output Format](#output-format).
 All endpoints within a data set SHOULD conform to the same MAJOR or MINOR version.
 Mixing of versions within data sets is NOT RECOMMENDED.<br />

 GBFS documentation will include a list of current and past supported MAJOR and MINOR versions.
 Supported versions SHALL NOT span more than two MAJOR versions.
-Past versions with _Supported_ status MAY be patched to correct bugs or vulnerabilities but new features will not be introduced.
-Past versions with _Deprecated_ status will not be patched and their use SHOULD be discontinued.
+Past versions with _Supported_ status MAY be patched to correct bugs or vulnerabilities, but new features will not be introduced.
+Past versions with _Deprecated_ status will not be patched, and their use SHOULD be discontinued.
 Producers SHOULD continue to maintain existing feeds while they have _Supported_ status.

 GBFS producers SHOULD provide endpoints that conform to the current MAJOR version release within 180 days of a new MAJOR version release.
-It is not necessary to support more than one MINOR release of the same MAJOR release group because MINOR releases are backwards-compatible.
+It is not necessary to support more than one MINOR release of the same MAJOR release group, because MINOR releases are backwards-compatible.
 See [specification versioning](https://github.com/NABSA/gbfs/blob/master/README.md#specification-versioning).

 ### Auto-Discovery

 Publishers SHOULD implement auto-discovery of GBFS feeds by linking to the location of the `gbfs.json` auto-discovery endpoint.

-* The location of the auto-discovery file SHOULD be provided in the HTML area of the shared mobility landing page hosted at the URL specified in the `url` field of the `system_infomation.json` file.
+* The location of the auto-discovery file SHOULD be provided in the HTML area of the shared mobility landing page hosted at the URL specified in the `url` field of the `system_information.json` file.
 * This is referenced via a _link_ tag with the following format:
     * `<link rel="gbfs" type="application/json" href="https://www.example.com/data/gbfs.json" />`
     * References: